MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/plan-hybrid-sharepoint-taxonomy-and-hybrid-content-types.md

 - SPO_Content
 ms.custom:
 ms.assetid: f14dddb4-ee1a-4471-95bc-2ce41613442a
-description: "SharePoint hybrid taxonomy enables you to have a single taxonomy that spans SharePoint Server and SharePoint Online.
+description: "SharePoint hybrid taxonomy enables you to have a single taxonomy that spans SharePoint Server and SharePoint.
 This gives you a single, consistent taxonomy no matter where your sites are located."
 ---

 # Plan hybrid SharePoint taxonomy and hybrid content types

 [!INCLUDE[appliesto-2013-2016-2019-SPO-md](../includes/appliesto-2013-2016-2019-SPO-md.md)]

-SharePoint hybrid taxonomy enables you to have a single taxonomy that spans SharePoint Server and SharePoint Online.
+SharePoint hybrid taxonomy enables you to have a single taxonomy that spans SharePoint Server and SharePoint in Microsoft 365.
 This gives you a single, consistent taxonomy no matter where your sites are located.

-You can choose which term groups are shared between SharePoint Server and SharePoint Online and which are on-premises only or online only.
+You can choose which term groups are shared between SharePoint Server and SharePoint in Microsoft 365 and which are on-premises only or online only.

-The shared taxonomy is mastered in SharePoint Online and a read-only copy is kept updated in SharePoint Server.
+The shared taxonomy is mastered in SharePoint in Microsoft 365 and a read-only copy is kept updated in SharePoint Server.
 Shared terms, term sets, and groups are available in both locations.

 >[!IMPORTANT]
 > Farm Administrators can modify Term Groups on-premises.
-These changes will not replicate to SharePoint Online.
+These changes will not replicate to SharePoint in Microsoft 365.
 It is important that Farm Administrators be notified to not make changes on-premises.

 You also have the option of installing hybrid content types.
-This feature propagates updates made to your SharePoint Online content types to your SharePoint Server site collections.
+This feature propagates updates made to your SharePoint in Microsoft 365 content types to your SharePoint Server site collections.

 ## Prerequisites